forj-oss/docs/user/kits/redstone.rst

     Change the group forj-core to a new group name.
 If the group does not exist a new one will be created.

+..
+[1] The OpenStack Word Mark and OpenStack Logo are either registered trademarks/service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
+We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.